You can measure Change Failure Rate and Mean Time To Recovery from DORA

 on the conventions of your organization, app or team, this might be a semverstring

-(e.g. v2.0.5 ), a release tag (e.g. 20220 413-add-widget-support ), or a simple
+(e.g. "v2.0.5"), a release tag (e.g. "20220 413-add-widget-support"), or a simple

-git commit hash (e.g. 56e8130 ).
+git commit hash (e.g. "56e8130").
 The same version can be deployed multiple

-to a staging environment, and only later to production. - appName Identifier for the app or system.
-Used to specify which internal
+to a staging environment, and only later to production.

 system of your organization the deployment was related to.
 If you have a